Helen Blair Barlett

 Helen Blair Barlett was an American geologist, best known for her contribution to the design of spark plug insulators.
 She received her Bachelor of Science degree in 1927 in geology from Ohio Wesleyan University.
 Following up her degree in geology, she attended Ohio State University granting her a PhD degree in mineralogy in 1931.

 Education

 Helen Barlett attended Ohio Wesleyan University and graduated with a Bachelor of Science degree in geology in 1927, at the age of 27.
-Bartlett received an AC Spark Plug Division fellowship and went on to attend Ohio State University where she was a member of multiple prestigious honors societies including Phi Beta Kappa.
-She graduated in 1931 with a PhD in Mineralogy in her early 30’s.
+Barlett received an AC Spark Plug Division fellowship and went on to attend Ohio State University, where she was a member of multiple prestigious honors societies including Phi Beta Kappa.
+She graduated in 1931 with a PhD in mineralogy in her early 30s.
 During her education at Ohio State University, Barlett worked as a petrographer at AC Ceramic Laboratory, where she later worked as a Mineralogist-Geologist following the completion of her doctorate.